Welcome to the FIR page. Here you will discover who we are and what are our tasks within the France division.

 Be careful, a facilitator is not a member of the IVAO staff.
-Nevertheless, his IVAO member profile indicates his status in the "Staff comments" section, completed by the division HQ.
-Not being a staff, an animator is not able to intervene as such to solve problems or to be responsible for specific projects.
+Therefore, an animator is not able to intervene as such to solve problems or to be responsible for specific projects.

 Open animator positions may be published by the FIR chiefs or by the division managers.
 The names and e-mail addresses of the animators in office are indicated in the page of the corresponding FIRs in the IVAO France website and in the forum.

 No animator is allowed to use call signs such as LFXX-CH (or -CHIEF, -DIR, -OPS, -ANIM) or anything equivalent to a IVAO staff position.
 It is customary to log in as LFXX_OBS (R&R §5.1.5).
 This also applies beyond IvAc, to forums, emails, social media, etc. Signatures such as "LFXX Animator" are allowed.
 The France division does not authorise the use of means of communication parallel to those provided by IVAO (Teamspeak 3 personal server, private forum, specific Facebook page, etc.) for activities related to the animation of a platform/region.

 Animator members must be at least AS3 and 15 years of age (waivers are managed exclusively by the division managers).
 They are strongly encouraged to pass the ADC exam in the months following their appointment in order to be able to animate the platform/region in a more diversified way.
 Recruitment conditions specific to each FIR may be published on the page of the relevant FIR in the IVAO France website.
 For any questions relating to recruitment, members are invited to contact the relevant FIR directly by email (CH / ACH / CHA1) or divisional managers for FIRs without a CH (such as overseas territories).